Prevent the spread of COVID-19

-If your cough is a result of a cold or the flu, you do not need to see the doctor.
-Antibiotics will not cure a cold or the flu.
+If your cough is a result of a cold or flu, you do not need to see your GP.
+Antibiotics will not help a cold or flu.

 People with asthma

-Smokers usually get two types of cough.
+Smokers usually get 2 types of cough.
 It can be a cough caused by irritation or damage to the lungs due to smoking.
-It could also be one caused by colds, the flu or bronchitis.
+It could also be one caused by colds, flu or bronchitis.

 A cough lasting more than 3 weeks or coughing up blood can be a sign of lung cancer.

-It’s important to think about quitting smoking.
-The HSE provides free support to smokers who are thinking of quitting.
+Think about quitting smoking.
+The HSE gives free support to smokers who are thinking of quitting.
 This support is available on the phone, online or in person.

 - find it hard to breathe